Wild Mushroom Cobbler

 10 clusters of Oyster mushrooms, connective ends removed and diced

-2 tablespoons finely chopped
+2 tablespoons fresh thyme, finely chopped

 1 cup of hot beef stock, unsalted (substitute 1 cup of red wine)

-8 ounces of Gruyére cheese, freshly grated
+8 ounces of Gruyére cheese, freshly-grated

 1/4 cup of Italian flat-leaf parsley, finely chopped

-1 (.50-ounce) package of edible flowers for garnish (optional)
+1 (.50-ounce) package of edible flowers (optional)

-Directions For Cheddar Bay Biscuits:
+Instructions for the Cheddar Bay Biscuits:

-Preheat oven to 425-degrees F.
+Preheat oven to 425°F.

 Line 2 rimmed baking sheet pans with parchment paper.
 Spray parchment with non-stick butter-flavored spray.

-In a microwave-safe bowl melt butter.
+In a microwave-safe bowl, melt butter.
 Add dried parsley flakes, garlic powder, Kosher salt, and fresh ground black pepper.
 Mix to combine.
 While the biscuits are hot, spoon the flavored butter over the top of each one.
 Set aside.

-Directions For Sautéed Wild Mushrooms:
+Instructions for the Sautéed Wild Mushrooms:

-Preheat a Rondeau pan over medium heat add 2 tablespoons of olive oil.
-Add minced shallots, and Kosher salt.
-Stir, continue to cook shallots until lightly golden brown around the edges, about 3 minutes.
 Next, add the mushrooms.
-Move the mushrooms to one side of the pan, add the remaining 2 tablespoons of olive oil, and ground Porcini mushrooms, stir to combine.
+Move the mushrooms to one side of the pan, add the remaining 2 tablespoons of olive oil, and ground Porcini mushrooms, and stir to combine.
 Once the Porcini mushrooms are combined, add 2 tablespoons of butter, stirring, allowing the butter to melt and the mushrooms to absorb the flavor from the butter.
-Continue cooking allowing the mushrooms to release their water and then begin to brown, around 5 to 7 minutes.
+Continue cooking, allowing the mushrooms to release their water and then begin to brown, around 5 to 7 minutes.

-Once the mushrooms have browned, add red pepper flakes, minced garlic, and thyme, again stir to combine.
+Once the mushrooms have browned, add red pepper flakes, minced garlic, and thyme, and again stir to combine.
 Continue cooking for another 3 to 5 minutes.
-Start adding ladles of the hot beef stock (or wine) to the mushrooms, stir to combine.
-Using a wooden spoon, scrape the bits off the bottom of the pan, allow the mushrooms to absorb all the stock, occasionally stirring, around 10 minutes.
+Start adding ladles of the hot beef stock (or wine) to the mushrooms, and stir to combine.
+Using a wooden spoon, scrape the bits off the bottom of the pan, and allow the mushrooms to absorb all the stock, occasionally stirring, for around 10 minutes.
 Transfer the cooked mushrooms to a bowl and set aside.

 Evenly distribute the sautéed mushrooms into each of the gratin dishes.
-Line both rimmed baking sheet pans with aluminum foil arranging three of the gratin dishes on each pan.
+Line both rimmed baking sheet pans with aluminum foil, arranging three of the gratin dishes on each pan.

 Set The Oven To Broil: